 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the liquidation of liabilities in the normal course of business.
-As indicated in the accompanying consolidated financial statements, the Company had a net loss of \$4,748,769 and \$6,992,506 for the years ended December 31, 2018, and 2017, respectively; an accumulated deficit of \$194,188,636 at December 31, 2018.
-The Company has an unrestricted cash balance of \$188,921 as of December 31, 2018.
-The current cash balance available to the Company cannot be projected to cover the required payments of the operating expenses arising from normal business operations and to meet the required payments of buy-backs and lease-backs if settled with the claims filed by the property owners as disclosed below for the next twelve months from the issuance date of this report.
-Management cannot provide assurance that the Company will ultimately achieve profitable operations or become cash flow positive or raise additional debt and/ or equity capital.
-Management believes that its capital resources are not currently adequate to continue operating and maintaining its business for the next twelve months from the issuance date of this report.
+As indicated in the accompanying consolidated financial statements, the Company had a net loss of \$11,114,921 and \$4,748,769 for the years ended December 31, 2019 and 2018, respectively; an accumulated deficit of \$203,808,349 at December 31, 2019.
+The Company has an unrestricted cash balance of \$122,884 as of December 31, 2019.
+The Company believes that if there is no additional investment or financing, the current cash balance available to the Company or its projected cash balance for the next 18 months will be very difficult to cover the required payments of the operating expenses arising from normal business operations and to meet the required payments of buy-backs and lease-backs if settled with the claims filed by the property owners during next 18 months from the issuance date of this report.

+In light of our current operating state, management cannot provide assurance that the Company will achieve profitable operations or become cash flow positive in a short period of time.
+Management believes that with its current capital resources, it will be very difficult to continue operating and maintaining its business for the next 18 months from the issuance date of this report.